flohil/wdio-workflo/docs/firstTest.md

 ## Steps

-Now that we have mapped all of the demo website's components with which we need to interact, we need to write `Step`s which encapsulate these website interactions in order to make them reusable.
+Now that we have mapped all of the demo website's components with which we need to interact, we need to write [Steps](steps.md) which encapsulate these website interactions in order to make them reusable.

 Each `Step` is defined by